SWOT Analysis: Best Practices, Templates, And Examples

 7. Review and Refine

 After developing strategies, review them with the team to gather feedback and refine the action plans.
-Ensure that the strategies are realistic, achievable, and compatible with your organisation's resources and capabilities.
+Ensure the strategies are realistic, achievable, and compatible with your organisation's resources and capabilities.
 Make any necessary adjustments to enhance the effectiveness of the proposed strategies.

 8. Create an Action Plan

 Translate the refined strategies into a detailed action plan with specific tasks, deadlines, responsible parties, and performance metrics.
-A well-defined action plan provides clear guidance on the steps to be taken, ensuring that the strategies are executed effectively.
+A well-defined action plan provides clear guidance on the steps to be taken, ensuring the strategies are executed effectively.
 Regularly monitor progress and make adjustments as needed to stay on track.

 9. Regularly Update the Analysis